Color flux-tube nature of the states $T_{cs}(2900)$ and $T^a_{c\bar{s}}(2900)$: Multiquark color flux-tube model

 where $r_{q\bar{q}}$ is the distance between $q$ and $\bar{q}$ and $k$ is the stiffnesses of a three-dimension color flux-tube determined by fitting meson spectrum.

-Within the framework of the diquark-antiquark configuration, the states $[cs][\bar{u}\bar{d}]$ and $[cu][\bar{s}\bar{d}]$ have a double-Y-type color flux-tube structure.
+Within the framework of the diquark-antidiquark configuration, the states $[cs][\bar{u}\bar{d}]$ and $[cu][\bar{s}\bar{d}]$ have a double-Y-type color flux-tube structure.
 Its four-body confinement potential reads

 where $\mathbf{y}_{12}$ and $\mathbf{y}_{34}$ stand for the positions of the two Y-shaped junctions.
-In order to satisfy the requirement of overall color singlet, the color flux-tube connecting $\mathbf{y}_{12}$ and $\mathbf{y}_{34}$ must be in color $\bar{\mathbf{3}}_c$ or $\mathbf{6}$.
+In order to satisfy the requirement of overall color singlet, the color flux-tube connecting $\mathbf{y}_{12}$ and $\mathbf{y}_{34}$ must be given by the SU(3) color representations $\bar{\mathbf{3}}_c$ or $\mathbf{6}_c$.
 The relative stiffness parameter $\kappa_{d}$ of the $d$-dimension color flux-tube is equal to $\frac{C_{d}}{C_3}$~\cite{kappa1,kappa2,kappa3}, where $C_d$ is the eigenvalue of the Casimir operator associated with the SU(3) color representation $d$ at either end of the color flux-tube.